gear-foundation/academy/docs/03-intermediate/04-delayed-message/testing-delayed-message.md

 # Testing

-Let's verify the functionality of the program discussed in the preceding section:
+Let's verify the functionality of the program discussed in the preceding section.

 ```rust
 use gstd::ActorId;